geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " The Gnomes are guardians of the solid land,

-" And Sylphs the impassive realms of air command ;
+" And Sylphs the impassive realms of air command;

 " These jarring tribes in endless strife engage, 360

-" Foil and are foiled, with ineffectual rage ;
+" Foil and are foiled, with ineffectual rage;

 " Their mutual war their balanced reign secures,